Property Market During Coronavirus Questions And Answers

-The pressures of isolation may mean that completion on a property is more difficult.
-The Government is currently advising buyers and sellers to be flexible and delay where possible, unless circumstances, such as death, divorce or debt, mean that this isn’t a feasible option.
+Any lockdown scenario may mean that completion on a property is more difficult.
+The Government is currently advising buyers and sellers to be flexible and delay where possible during lockdown, but completion can still take place.

-Another concern is that completion dates will be impacted by the need to self isolate for a member of the chain.
-In these instances, the most important thing is that if someone has symptoms they should not be moving.
+Another concern is that completion dates will be impacted by the need to self-isolate for a member of the chain.
+In these cases, the most important thing is that if someone has symptoms, they should not be moving.
 Remember that issues with chain completion are normal and that most people are accommodating and happy to arrange a new completion date where possible.

-What if I have coronavirus or am self-isolating and I am contractually committed to move home?
+If I have coronavirus or am self-isolating am I contractually committed to moving home?

-The government have advised that anyone in the moving chain with an agreement in place should remain flexible for circumstances like these and you should not expect to move into a home where people are ill or self-isolating.
+The government have advised that anyone in the moving chain with an agreement in place should remain flexible for circumstances like these and you should not expect to move into a home where people are isolating due to symptoms.
 It is best to consult your legal adviser to ensure the contract you enter into has sufficient flexibility.

 What happens if your lease is up during lockdown?

 Speak to your landlord well in advance of the date where the lease is up.
-If they are unwilling to renew the lease, but you don’t feel comfortable moving during the virus the best advice is to stay put and continue to pay your rent, no eviction from the property can take place for three months but communicating early can help avoid problems.
+If they are unwilling to renew the lease, but you don’t feel comfortable moving during the virus, the best advice is to stay put and continue to pay your rent.
+Eviction can’t take place for three months and communicating early can help avoid problems.